Traffic light: Mounting and placement

 The MUTCD identifies five types of traffic light mounts.
-On pedestals, signal heads are mounted on a single pole (this is the normal installation method for the UK).
+On pedestals, signal heads are mounted on a single pole.
+This is the normal installation method for the UK.
 On mast arms, signal heads are mounted on a rigid arm over the road protuding from the pole.
 On strained poles, signals are suspended over a roadway on a wire, attached to poles at opposite kerbs.
 This is the most common installation method in the United States.
 Unipoles are similar to strain poles, but a single structure over the road, rather than two poles linked with wire.
-Finally, signals can be attached to existing structures such as an overpass.
+Signals can be attached to existing structures such as an overpass.
 Dummy lights are traffic signs located in the centre of a junction, which operate on a fixed cycle.
-These have generally been decommissioned due to safety concerns; however, a number remain due to historic value.
+These have generally been decommissioned due to safety concerns.
+A number remain due to historic value.

 Signals can either be placed nearside – between the stop line and the kerbline of the intersecting road – or farside – on the opposite side of the junction.
 In European countries, signals are often placed on the nearside.
-In the UK, at leats two signal heads are required (known as the primary and secondary heads), one of which is normally nearside and the other of which could be nearside or farside.
+In the UK, at least two signal heads are required, known as the primary and secondary heads, one of which is normally nearside and the other of which could be nearside or farside.
 In the US, signals are normally located farside, though in some states, nearside signals are also used.
 Nearside signals can be beneficial to road safety, as drivers have more time to see a red light and are less likely to encroach on pedestrian crossings.